janny801/hacktxproj/README.md

 # AI Chat and PDF Summarizer (HackTX 2024)

 This project was developed as part of the **HackTX 2024 hackathon** by a **team of four**.
 It is an AI-powered chat and PDF summarization tool that leverages **OpenAI's GPT-4 Turbo API** to provide **real-time AI-assisted responses** and **context-aware PDF parsing**.
 The goal was to create an interactive system that allows users to engage in live conversations while also uploading and summarizing documents for quick insights.
+This project was built to showcase AI-powered text processing and real-time chat functionality, leveraging OpenAI API, WebSockets, and file handling with Multer.

 ##  Features
 - **Real-Time AI Chat** – Users can engage in live AI-powered conversations, receiving responses tailored to context.